Nguyen-Anh-Duong/MyVocab/docs/SETUP.md

 - Enable auto-save in your editor for faster development
 - Use Git hooks for code quality (ESLint, Prettier)
 - Monitor logs in development: `npm run dev | tee app.log`
+- Keep your API keys secure and never commit them to version control

 ## 🆘 Need Help?